- State of Hawai‘i Rent Relief and Housing Assistance Program *Check Status Here*

 *We will update these figures after all of the applications have been reviewed and final payments have been made in early 2021.

 Aloha United Way (AUW) and our partners are continuing to process applications in the order they were submitted.
-AUW will complete the final review and approval process for all eligible applications by December 30, 2020.
+AUW completed the final review and approval process for all eligible applications by December 30, 2020.

-If you have an approved application pending with AUW, all required documents, including Landlord Verification Forms, must be submitted by December 30, 2020.
+If you have an approved application pending with AUW, all required documents, including Landlord Verification Forms, should have been submitted by December 30, 2020.

 For additional questions or concerns, please contact: